ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 The querystring is: query=hello+world&sort=title
 ````

-Most times, however, you might want to parse the "querystring" into a dictionary, to be able to use those value inside your application easily.
+Most times, however, you might want to parse the "querystring" into a dictionary, to be able to use those values inside your application easily.
 There are multiple ways of doing that (some as simple as [a few lines of JavaScript](https://stackoverflow.com/questions/2090551/parse-query-string-in-javascript)), but a good, robust and safe solution is to rely on the popular library [qs](https://www.npmjs.com/package/qs).

 For example, changing the component above to: